The Truth About Whitening Products

 There’s no shortage of products that promise to whiten and brighten your smile.
 From charcoal toothpaste to light at-home light therapy, the number of options on the shelf can be overwhelming.
 But some of the most-hyped whitening options are ineffective at best – and harmful at worst.

-Dr. Cary Berdy will join WJXT on Saturday, June 12 for an interview to discuss this topic.
-Continue reading to learn more:
+Dr. Cary Berdy joined WJXT on Saturday, June 12 for an interview to discuss this topic.
+View the segment here and continue reading to learn more:

 There are a number of ways that teeth can become discolored:

 - Medications.
 Certain types of antibiotics, antihistamines, and high blood pressure medications can cause tooth discoloration.

 - Diet.
 Drinks like coffee, tea and soda will stain your teeth, eventually causing yellow or brown discoloration.
 Meanwhile, food such as berries and pasta sauce can also leave an unsightly tint over time.

 - Trauma.
 Injuries to the mouth or teeth, or sometimes emergency dental procedures can cause teeth to become discolored.